After.Life: Plot

-During the final preparation for the funeral, Anna asks to see herself one last time.
+During the final preparation for Anna's funeral, she asks to see herself one last time.
 Eliot holds up a small mirror, and while she stares at herself she notices her breath condensing on the glass and accuses Eliot of having lied to her about her being dead.
 Eliot injects her one last time and she slips into unconsciousness.
-At the funeral, Paul places the engagement ring he intended to give her the night of the crash on her finger.
+At the funeral, Paul places on her finger the engagement ring he intended to give her the night of the crash.

 After the funeral, Paul drinks heavily and behaves aggressively with Eliot, who seems to taunt him and encourage him to see for himself that Anna is really dead, telling him there is not much time.
 Meanwhile, Anna is shown awakening to the sound of earth being shoveled onto her casket.
 She cries out and desperately scratches the satin lining of the lid.

 Driving under the influence of alcohol, Paul rushes to the cemetery.
-They are shown embracing and Anna tells Paul she has always loved him.
-Paul asks what the odd sound is that he hears, and Anna explains it is the sound of Eliot's gloves and scissors on the table as he prepares Paul's body.
-A moment later, he finds himself in the funeral home prep room with Eliot standing over him preparing his body as he did Anna's.
-Eliot tells him that he never made it to the cemetery due to a car accident which killed him.
+He and Anna embrace and she tells him that she has always loved him.
+Paul asks about an odd sound he hears, and Anna explains it is the sound of Eliot's gloves and scissors on the table as he prepares Paul's body.
+A moment later, he finds himself in the funeral home with Eliot standing over him preparing his body as he did Anna's.
+Eliot tells him that he never made it to the cemetery due to a car accident, which killed him.
 Paul protests that he is alive until the moment Eliot inserts an embalming trocar deep into his torso.